 Since 2018 the Photonics Roadmap is based on the Societal Challenges as described by the Dutch Top Sectors.
-During the last 3 years there have been some important developments in the world and in the field of photonics in particular.
+During the last 5 years there have been some important developments in the world and in the field of photonics in particular.

 The photonics ecosystem in the Netherlands has evolved since the last Roadmap.
 Through cooperation at national level important steps forward have been made.
+This included among other activities:

-The National Photonics Agenda, the higher TRL level of Integrated photonics initiated by PhotonDelta and the further clustering of the optics community through PhotonicsNL and Dutch Optics Centre.
-Also the bridging of photonics, as an important enabling technology, with multiple application areas and technologies, for example Quantum Technologies and Artificial Intelligence.
-Last but not least the increased interactions of the Dutch Photonics Ecosystem with international partners.
+- 1. The creation of the The National Photonics Agenda, a higher TRL level initiative for (Integrated-) photonics and optics and the further clustering of the optics community through PhotonicsNL, PhotonDelta and Optics Netherlands. - 2.
+The recognition of photonics as a key enabling technology (KET), with multiple application areas and technologies, for example Quantum Technologies and Artificial Intelligence, has been achieved. - 3.
+Increased interactions of the Dutch Photonics Ecosystem with international partners. - 4.
+Most recently, the award of the National Groeifonds grant with a total budget of 1.1B€ for the years 2023-2029 for research, innovation and industrialization of the Dutch ecosystem for integrated photonics.

-Photonics as an enabling technology is recognized and embedded in the Kennis- en Innovatieagenda Sleuteltechnologieën 2020-2023, 15 October 2019 and various Meerjarenprogramma's (MJP's) for example #21 Photonics for Society, #22 Integrated Photonics, #23 Light & Intelligent Lighting and #93 Photovoltaic Technology (Solliance) and crosslinked with the other Roadmaps in HTSM.
-Photonics has also a major role in the Groeifonds proposal for Quantum Technologies.
+Photonics as a key- enabling technology is recognized and embedded in the Kennis- en Innovatieagenda Sleuteltechnologieën 2020-2023, 15 October 2019 and various Meerjarenprogramma's (MJP's) for example #21 Photonics for Society, #22 Integrated Photonics, #23 Light & Intelligent Lighting and #93 Photovoltaic Technology (Solliance) and crosslinked with the other Roadmaps in HTSM.